Skip to main content

 Why did I receive multiple Form 1099-Rs?

-If you received distributions from multiple contracts, you will get a 1099-R for each contract.
-Please refer to the account number box on the 1099-R.
+If you received distributions from multiple contracts, you will get a Form 1099-R for each contract.
+Please refer to the “Account number” box on the Form 1099-R.

 The IRS requires the use of specific distribution codes for different types of distributions which need to be reported separately.
 See your Form 1099-R instructions regarding Box 7 for IRS distribution code information.

-If you had a taxable distribution in more than one resident state in a calendar year, a separate 1099-R would generate for each state.
+If you had a taxable distribution in more than one resident state in a calendar year, a separate Form 1099-R would generate for the distribution amount received while a resident of each state.

 Why was the IRA distribution reported as a taxable event when it was sent to another company?